Mondo Cane: Vignettes

-In a farm 200 miles from Tokyo, Wagyu cattle are massaged and fed beer for three or four specialized restaurants in Tokyo and New York.
+In a farm 200 miles from Tokyo, Wagyu cattle are treated with care by being massaged and fed beer, so that their meat can eventually be served at luxury restaurants in Tokyo and New York.

-On New Guinean Tabar, the most beautiful women are locked up in small wooden cages and fed tapioca until they reach 120 kilos to be offered as wives to the village dictator.
+On New Guinean Tabar, the most beautiful women are locked up in small wooden cages and fed tapioca until they reach 120 kilos (264 pounds) to be offered as wives to the village dictator.

 In a Vic Tanny health club in Los Angeles, overweight women work on losing weight to recover from a previous marriage.

 At a Hong Kong market, exotic animals are sold for food.

 At the New York restaurant The Colony, canned exotic animals are served for rich Americans.

 At a Singapore snake store, a snake is chosen and butchered for consumption.

-In the Italian village of Cocullo, on Saint Dominic's day, the statue and its followers in the procession carry live snakes.
+In the Italian village of Cocullo, on Saint Dominic's day, the saint's statue is carried in a procession along with large numbers of wild snakes as the centrepiece of a festival.

-In Nocera Terinese, on Good Friday, each “vattienti" beats their legs with glass shards and spill their blood on the streets where the procession will take place.
+In Nocera Terinese, on Good Friday, each "vattienti" beats their legs with glass shards and spills their blood on the streets where the procession will take place.

-A parade of the "Life Savers Girls Association", all from 16 to 20 years old, march toward the Sydney beach, where they put on a lifesaving show, including CPR on young men.
+A parade of the "Life Savers Girls Association" make their way to Sydney's Manly Beach to put on a surf carnival, including demonstrations of CPR on young men.

-Due to the nuclear contamination on Bikini Atoll, swarms of dead butterflies drift at sea, birds hide in holes in the ground, a species of periophthalmus fish migrated to the trees, sea gulls brood over sterile eggs, and disoriented turtles move inland and die in the desert.
-Birds nest in turtles' skeletons.
+Due to the nuclear contamination on Bikini Atoll, swarms of dead butterflies drift at sea, birds hide in holes in the ground, a species of Periophthalmus fish migrated to the trees, sea gulls brood over sterile eggs, and disoriented turtles move inland and die on the atoll's dry sand dunes.
+Birds nest in the skeletons of turtles, which move in the wind as if they were still alive.

 In Malaysian underwater cemeteries, sharks get accustomed to human flesh.
 Their fins are dried on the beach and collected by disabled fishermen, who sell them to the Chinese as aphrodisiacs.
 A 12-year-old Malaysian boy has been killed by sharks, and the fisherman exact revenge by shoving toxic sea urchins into the mouths of sharks, releasing them again to slowly die.